ian12-21/QuizApp-Backend/backend-readme.md

 ## Security & Decentralization Note

 - For security, transaction data for smart contract calls can be **prepared by the backend** but **signed in the frontend** with the user's wallet.
-This pattern ensures users control their funds and signatures.
+This pattern ensures users control their funds and signatures, with the backend acting as a coordinator for quiz logic and data.

 ---